Texiwill/aac-lib/vsm/README.md

   * MacOS High Siera, MacOS Mojave
   * Embedded Ubuntu within Windows 10 (community tested - @magneet_nl)
   * ArchLinux (community tested - @WikiITWizard)

+* I cannot download a package, says not found or nothing appears

+VMware has changed the download process to require entitlement for everything.
+LinuxVSM does not bypass VMware's entitlement checks.

 #### Email
 Email elh at astroarch dot com for assistance or if you want to add